 Designing an Effective Environment

-Here are three things I’ve found work for a lot of different people in a lot of different situations.
+Here are three things we’ve found work for a lot of different people in a lot of different situations.

 First, structure your day to maximize your energy.
 Most people do the tasks requiring the least amount of thought (answering emails, checking voicemails, catching up with people) in the morning when they are most productive.
 Meetings and decisions get pushed to the afternoon when our brains are not working as well.
 Switch your day around.
 Do the most important thing first.

 Third, make effective behaviors easy.
-If there is chocolate in my office you can be sure I’ll eat it.
+If there is chocolate in our office, you can be sure I’ll eat it.
 That’s why I lock the good stuff in a safe.
 Literally.
-This makes it harder to get to and I eat less of it.
+This makes it harder to get to, and I eat less of it.
 OK, you probably want a better example than chocolate.
 Here’s one I used to use at work.
 On the first page of my notebook at the intelligence agency, I listed some general thinking tools that I could fall back on for tough decisions.
 This prompted me to think through problems in a structured way and saved me from more than one mess.
+(Update: These are now a book).

 Your Environment Matters More Than You Think